AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

   >[!IMPORTANT]
   >
-  >For proper attribution, make sure that the clickthrough URLs for your ads include both the [EF ID and the AMO ID](/help/integrations/analytics/ids.md)).
+  >For proper conversion attribution, make sure that the clickthrough URLs for your ads include both the [EF ID and the AMO ID](/help/integrations/analytics/ids.md).

 * **Segment details:** For all segment types, the segment details include the audience size by universal ID type and by the device type tracked by cookies or device IDs.